-In April 2019, the Company entered into a sublease agreement for office space located at 50 Binney Street in Cambridge, Massachusetts.
+In April 2019, the Company entered into a sublease agreement for office space located at 50 Binney Street in Cambridge, Massachusetts (the "50 Binney Street Sublease") to supplement the Company's corporate headquarters located at 60 Binney Street in Cambridge, Massachusetts.
 Under the terms of the 50 Binney Street Sublease, the Company will lease 267,278 square feet of office space for \$99.95 per square foot, or \$26.7 million per year in base rent subject to certain operating expenses, taxes and annual rent increases of approximately 3%.
-The lease will commence when the space is available for use by the Company, which is anticipated to be in the second half of 2021, and end on December 31, 2030, unless the Company earlier occupies the premises or other conditions specified in the 50 Binney Street Sublease occur.
-The sublessor has the right to postpone the commencement date until January 1, 2022 by providing not less than nine months' prior written notice to the Company.
+The lease will commence when the space is available for use by the Company, which is anticipated to be in the first half of 2022, which reflects the sublessor's exercise of its option to postpone the commencement date of the sublease, and end on December 31, 2030, unless other conditions specified in the 50 Binney Street Sublease occur.
 Upon signing the 50 Binney Street Sublease, the Company executed a \$40.1 million cash-collateralized letter of credit, which may be reduced in the future subject to the terms of the 50 Binney Street Sublease and certain reduction requirements specified therein.
 The \$40.1 million of cash collateralizing the letter of credit is classified as restricted cash and other non-current assets on the Company's condensed consolidated balance sheets.
 Payments will commence at the earlier of (i) the date which is 90 days following the commencement date and (ii) the date the Company takes occupancy of all or any portion of the premises.
 In connection with the execution of the 50 Binney Street Sublease, the Company also entered into a Purchase Agreement for furniture and equipment (the "Furniture Purchase Agreement") located on the premises upon lease commencement.
-Upon execution of the Furniture Purchase Agreement, the Company made an upfront payment of \$7.5 million, all of which was recorded within restricted cash and other non-current assets on the Company's condensed consolidated balance sheets as of March 31, 2020.
-The Company will assess the lease classification of the 50 Binney Street Sublease and commence recognition of the associated rent expense upon lease commencement.
+Upon execution of the Furniture Purchase Agreement, the Company made an up-front payment of \$7.5 million, all of which was recorded within restricted cash and other non-current assets on the Company's condensed consolidated balance sheets as of September 30, 2020.
+The Company will assess the lease c